Why this face tattoo has got NZ talking

 Facial tattoos - moko kauae - are of particular importance.
 Men's moko tend to cover their entire face, while the women's cover the chin.

-"Maori regard the face or the head as particularly sacred," says Mera Lee-Penehira, associate professor at Te Share Wānanga o Awanuiārangi.
+"Maori regard the face or the head as particularly sacred," says Mera Lee-Penehira, associate professor at Te Whare Wānanga o Awanuiārangi.

 "So the carvings that go on the face or head are also particularly sacred."